tauri-apps/tauri-docs/docs/guides/features/command.md

 }
 ```

-If the command returns an error, the promise will reject, otherwise it resolves:
+If the command returns an error, the promise will reject, otherwise, it resolves:

 ```js
 invoke('my_custom_command')